 The knowledge of the students is tested in a written form on a weekly base.
 The written short tests cover the material of lectures of the previous week.
 The following rules will be enforced during the short tests: electronic devices must be kept in the baggage; any form of communication is disallowed; students not complying with these rules will be disqualified immediately.
 Evaluating the work of the student is based on his/her classroom tests and performance practice in the regular period of the semester.
 Missed tests cannot be repeated.
 The evaluation of the weekly written test will be expressed as a percentage.
-The average of percentages of the nine best written tests and the practical grade (also is expressed as a percentage) result a five-point scale:
+The average of the best written tests (the tests in the semester minus the three worsts) and the practical grade (also is expressed as a percentage) result a five-point scale: